Clinical

 In addition to this, the fastest rate of refractive change in myopic children occurs in the year prior to onset,8 so the child who is less hyperopic than age normal should be closely monitored, especially if concurrent risk factors are evident.

-The most significant risk factor for future myopia is if a child is +0.50D or less at age 6-7, independent of all other factors.
 Also watch closely for the child who loses hyperopia quickly between visits, as the fastest refractive shift in myopes occurs in the year just prior to myopia onset.

 How quickly should refraction change in emmetropization?
-The large scale Collaborative Longitudinal Evaluation of Ethnicity and Refractive Error (CLEERE) Study followed almost 5,000 children aged 6 to 14 for over a decade.
+The large-scale Collaborative Longitudinal Evaluation of Ethnicity and Refractive Error (CLEERE) Study followed almost 5,000 children aged 6 to 14 for over a decade.
 Measured by cycloplegic autorefraction, emmetropia was defined as refractive error in the horizontal and vertical meridians between +1.00D and -0.25D.
 In their paper Normal Eye Growth in Emmetropic Schoolchildren,9 Zadnik et al demonstrated that the horizontal meridian changed from a mean of 0.64D at age 6 to 0.28D at age 14, and the vertical meridian from a mean of 0.58D at age 6 to 0.33D at age 14.
 Putting this into clinical terms:

 Explaining pre-myopia to parents

 After you have identified the pre-myope, the next challenge is explaining this to parents.
-The Myopia Profile Managing Myopia Guidelines Infographic, patient brochure and customizable insert (free to download) help to explain risk using a racing car analogy - each of the risk factors above 'fuels' the myopia car towards both onset and progression of myopia.
+The Myopia Profile Managing Myopia Guidelines Infographic, patient brochure and customizable insert (free to download and available in 20 language translations) help to explain risk using clear categories and a simple green / yellow / red traffic light risk categorization.
+Put simply, more yellow and red risk factors will escalate the overall risk of myopia development and progression.
 Perhaps the message on managing pre-myopia is even easier to communicate than for myopia management, when the child already needs vision correction.

 The key message to parents which will gain traction is probably the short-term view - a chance to delay or prevent their child's need for full time wear of glasses or contact lenses.
 A myopic parent especially will find this easy to understand.

-Section 1 from The Myopia Profile Managing Myopia Guidelines Clinical Practice Infographic, from the 'Myopia Management in Practice' side which provides a reference guide for eye care professionals on myopia risk factors, prescribing decision trees, follow up schedules and gauging long term myopia management success.
+Section 1 from the Myopia Profile Managing Myopia Guidelines Clinical Practice Infographic, from the 'Myopia Management in Practice' side which provides a reference guide for eye care professionals on myopia risk factors, prescribing decision trees, follow up schedules and gauging long term myopia management success.

 Importance of managing pre-myopia